gskoupras/SMAs/README.md

 # SMAs
-Calculates and plots all Simple Moving Averages for a given data time series.
+Calculates and plots requested Simple Moving Averages for a given data time series.
+The user can provide as many SMAs they want.